Boys' Club (Parks and Recreation): Plot

-The episode opens with Leslie (Amy Poehler) and Tom (Aziz Ansari) responding to an incident at a park trail, where teenage boys are picking up plastic baggies of dog droppings and throwing them at each other.
+The episode opens with Leslie and Tom responding to an incident at a park trail, where teenage boys are picking up plastic baggies of dog droppings and throwing them at each other.
 Leslie tries to stop them but ends up playing along with the boys and admitting that it is fun.
 Later, at the Pawnee town hall, a construction company has sent a gift basket with wine and cheese to the parks department, but Leslie locks it away because they are not allowed to accept gifts over $25.
-Later, she and the others in the department look at a new social-networking site that April (Aubrey Plaza) has set up for the pit construction project.
-The site already has seven friends, including city planner Mark (Paul Schneider), who Leslie is disappointed to see is friends with many scantily clad young women.
-Leslie and Ann (Rashida Jones) see Mark and other city planners drinking beer in the town hall courtyard.
+Later, she and the others in the department look at a new social-networking site that April has set up for the pit construction project.
+The site already has seven friends, including city planner Mark, who Leslie is disappointed to see is friends with many scantily clad young women.
+Leslie and Ann see Mark and other city planners drinking beer in the town hall courtyard.
 Leslie describes it as the exclusive "boys' club" and proposes that she and Ann crash it.

 When they come outside, Mark and the others welcome them warmly.
 Leslie enjoys herself at the party and, when the beer runs out and the party is about to end, she keeps it going by retrieving the wine and cheese from the gift basket.
-The next morning, she feels guilty and, despite her boss Ron's (Nick Offerman) assurance that "[i]t's not that big a deal," Leslie issues a public apology to every government official in Pawnee, including a link to the new pit website.
+The next morning, she feels guilty and, despite her boss Ron's assurance that "[i]t's not that big a deal," Leslie issues a public apology to every government official in Pawnee, including a link to the new pit website.
 Later, however, she learns April has placed a drunken video of herself drinking the rest of the wine on the site, even though she is only 19.
 Ron tells Leslie an ethics board has called for a disciplinary hearing with Leslie.
 Leslie apologizes to the board and defends April, accepting responsibility for the video.
 As the questions from the board continue, Ron angrily defends Leslie, insisting, "Leslie has never broken a rule in her life, to the point that it's annoying."
 He abruptly ends the meeting and insists they will have to go through him to give Leslie anything more than a slap on the wrist.

 Later, Leslie learns she will receive a letter in her file, which disappoints her strongly until Mark tells her he has seven in his file, and that most of the guys have at least one.
 Mark welcomes Leslie "to the team", which makes her proud.